Visualizing healthcare system dynamics in biomedical big data

 Download ontology: HSD_Extensions_For_i2b2.txt

 - Our development i2b2 HSD website contains an expanded HSD ontology (e.g., "hour of the day"), an HSD "fact count" visualization plugin, and an HSD laboratory test visualization plugin.

 Consistent with our Data Sharing Policy, we are pleased to share datasets that we have been using to develop and test our software.

 - Our first dataset contains 100,000 records for each of 97 common laboratory tests and 1 million white blood cell (WBC) count tests.
 The data come from Brigham and Women's Hospital and Massachusetts General Hospital in Boston, Massachusetts, between 1986 and 2004.
-Instructions on how to obtain the dataset can be found here.
+Please complete the Data Use Agreement to obtain access to this dataset.

 - Our second dataset contains more than 8 million records for 272 laboratory tests, along with three-year survival rates and 30-day readmission rates of the patients.
-The manuscript describing the data is currently under review.
-We will make the dataset available here upon acceptance to the journal.
+Please complete the Data Use Agreement to obtain access to this dataset.